casper6479/fspo-ios/README.md

 # ITMO FSPO App
-An official ITMO FSPO iOS Application, built with VIPER architecture.
+An official ITMO FSPO iOS Application.

+Built with VIPER architecture.
+Asynchronous layout with LayoutKit.
+Everything written according to the SwiftLint.

+60 fps UI